Writing - Other Artists Work

 -Deleuze and Guattari, Anti-Oedipus, Psychoanalysis and Familialism: the Holy Family, p.
 112

-Lily pads captured from dreams anchored in the physical realm resting upon a bed; talismans of the
+Lily pads captured from dreams anchored in the physical realm resting upon a bed; talismans of the night made available to the restful for adornment; and towering, other worldly sleepwalkers captured in mid-stride – these are the inhabitants of a perpetual dreamscape where being awake has no bearing.

 Such is the environment in Daria Dorosh’s The Art of Sleep, an installation with an abundance of